 In the series finale, Pacey owns a restaurant back in Capeside.
 In real life, it is called Elijah's, our waiter was named Keith, and we ordered so much food we had to take the whole appetizer of wings home because we were stuffed.
 BOOM:

 In season 1, and then kind of sporadically throughout the rest of the show, Dawson and Pacey work at a video store (remember when those were successful businesses?) called Screen Play Video.
-I present its storefront:
+I present its storefront: In another of my top 10 episodes from the series, "The Longest Day," the teens gather at the library on a Saturday to do a report on Watergate.
+Said library:

 Again, TOO EASY.